-Learn more about the redesigned Pride Flag
+Learn more about the Pride Progress Flag

 June is Pride Month, which is celebrated by many lesbian, gay, bisexual, transgender, queer and/or questioning, intersex, asexual, and Two-Spirit (LGBTQIA2-S) community members and allies around the world.
 Each year, we pay tribute to the 1969 Stonewall Riots, which many regard as a key tipping point for the Gay Liberation Movement leading into modern LGBTQIA2-S rights movements.

 In the early hours on June 28, 1969, the Stonewall Riots began in response to police harassment.
 In the years leading up to the uprising at Stonewall Inn, police harassment, raids, and arrests were common in bars and other spaces where LGBTQIA2-S people gathered.
 The Stonewall Riots lasted several days as community members protested and continued to clash with law enforcement.

 To commemorate the one-year anniversary of the Stonewall Riots, the first Pride march (then named Christopher Street Liberation Day) was held on June 28, 1970.
 Over the next several years, more cities began to hold their own annual marches to promote LGBTQIA2-S visibility, liberation, and resistance.
 Now, Pride celebrations occur across the world throughout the month of June (though some cities, including Long Beach and San Diego, celebrate Pride at different times of the year).
 In response to the increased corporate/commercial presence at many Pride celebrations, independent Pride events have also been established in many cities.

 Pride means different things to LGBTQIA2-S community members.
 For many, Pride represents political protest against unjust legislation and cultural stigma affecting the LGBTQIA2-S community.
 Pride is also a month to celebrate the diversity and livelihood of LGBTQIA2-S community members.